lucleray/next-purgecss/readme.md

 ### `purgeCssEnabled`

-By default, `next-purgecss` will only remove unused CSS from client side production builds.
+By default, `next-purgecss` will always remove unused CSS, regardless of build environment.
 You can change that by defining a function for the `purgeCssEnabled` option.
 The `purgeCssEnabled` function receives two arguments:

 | Argument | Type | Description |
 | --- | --- | --- |